Now we’re slowly getting into some more interesting Pokemon with the 2nd Post! Let’s get into it now!

 029: Ralts, 030: Kirlia, 031: Gardevoir

-Those questions were answered with the 4th Generation with the added split evolution into the male only Gallade
+Those questions were answered with the 4th Generation and the addition of the split evolution into the male only, Gallade

 Also, when the 6th Gen kicked in, we find out that not only Gardevoir gets a Mega Evolution but the entire line (sans Gallade) are all retyped to Psychic/Fairy which gives this line even more life than before!
 Even better is that even Gallade gets a Mega Evolution in OR/AS

 I really couldn’t make deal with this line because it never really seemed to stand out for me.
 Though it does change types from it’s Bug/Water type to Bug/Flying when it becomes a Masquerain.
 It’s sad because Surskit even today is the only one with its typing (well, until Gen 7’s Araquanid line) and then evolves into something that’s a lot more common.
 I don’t know, but it never really caught my eye lol.

 Our next Pokemon Shroomish is also a bit derpy looking but so cute at the same time.
 As another early favorite, it evolves pretty soon after into Breloom and gains the Fighting type, which at the time was pretty unique until the later generations came in.
 One of the Pokemon that were on my team when I defeated the E4.

 There’s just something about the Slaking line I just don’t like.
 I mean it could be that it moves from being a sloth to looking like an ape almost (questionable evolution process) and it could be that Slakoth (and Slaking)’s ability, Truant makes using him quite frustrating.
 Vigoroth on the other hand doesn’t have the ability and works better than its evolution (despite being more powerful).
 I never was interested in this line and for being pure Normal types, I was kind of expecting something more lol.